WEHIGenomicsRnD/nanopore-transfer-automation/README.md

 The pipeline checks each tar file and outputs the files present to a text file.
 This is useful for validation.
 The `tar_file_counts.txt` and `system_file_counts.txt` files are created once archiving is complete, and lets you check that the counts on the file system and within your tar files matches.

 Using the transfer automation requires setting up [Globus](https://www.globus.org/) endpoints.
 Refer to the [Globus documentation](https://docs.globus.org/) on how to do this.
 You will also have to manually authenticate on your first run of the pipeline.
 Make sure to set `transfer: True` if you want to use this, as well as your `src_endpoint`, `dest_endpoint` and `dest_path`.
+You can also set `delete_on_transfer: False` to delete the `_transfer` directory after a successful transfer. **NOTE: this will not delete anything outside of the `_transfer` directory.** We recommend setting up a robust run deletion workflow to ensure data is not accidently deleted.

 ## Installation